telefonicaid/logops/README.md

 ## Context support

 Logops supports using global properties that will be merged with the specific ones defined in the call.
-Simply override the `logger.getContext` method to let the logger to get it.
+Simply override the `logger.getContext` method to let the logger get it.
 See `logops.child` to see how to also create loggers with context

 ```js
 var logger = require('logops'),